EVL networking in a nutshell

 Egress traffic handling

-EVL is in charge of building the outgoing network packets for conveying the data sent by applications which run on the out-of-band execution stage.
+EVL is in charge of building the outgoing packets for conveying the data sent by applications which run on the out-of-band execution stage.
 Analogously to receiving the ingress traffic, EVL can either send the outgoing packets directly from the out-of-band stage, or hand them over to the regular network stack on the in-band stage, depending on whether the NIC driver has been adapted in order to handle traffic from the out-of-band stage directly.

 Typical use cases